 What Is a 100 Percent VA Disability Rating?

 Disabled veterans seeking benefits must apply and receive a disability rating before collecting.
 After deciding that condition occurred during or caused by military service, the VA assigns disability ratings based on the severity of the veteran’s condition.
-They also consider how that disability will impact their life moving forward and their ability to earn an income.
+It also considers how that disability will impact the veteran’s life moving forward and his or her ability to earn an income.
 Disability ratings range from 0 to 100 using VA’s Schedule for Rating Disability.
 If you have more than one rated condition, VA will issue a combined total rating.
-If the VA assigns you a 100 percent VA disability rating, you can receive the maximum compensation.
+If the VA assigns you a 100 percent VA disability rating, you will receive the maximum scheduler compensation.

-In 2020, the VA disability rates increased by 1.6 percent.
-Disabled veterans with a 100 percent VA disability rating can collect more compensation if they have a spouse, parents, and children.
 How much can you receive?
-Here are the newest rates for disabled veterans with 100 percent VA disability ratings.
+Here are the newest rates for disabled veterans with 100 percent ratings.

 A disabled veteran may achieve a VA schedular 100 percent disability rating in one of two ways:

 - Multiple service-connected conditions that combine to reach a 100 percent disability rating.

-Fortunately, even if the VA assigns a 100 percent disability rating, a veteran can still work.
+NOTE: If you are awarded a 100 percent disability rating, you may still work.
 The VA does not place limitations in terms of employment on disabled veterans who received a 100% scheduling rating.